lamastex/scalable-data-science/db/week5/09_LinearAlgebraIntro/017_LAlgIntro.md

 All Tensors support a set of operators, similar to those used in Matlab or Numpy.

-For extra work see: [Workspace -> scalable-data-science -> xtraResources -> LinearAlgebra -> LAlgCheatSheet](/#workspace/scalable-data-science/xtraResources/LinearAlgebra/LAlgCheatSheet) for a list of most of the operators and various operations.
+For **HOMEWORK** see: [Workspace -> scalable-data-science -> xtraResources -> LinearAlgebra -> LAlgCheatSheet](/#workspace/scalable-data-science/xtraResources/LinearAlgebra/LAlgCheatSheet) for a list of most of the operators and various operations.

 Some of the basic ones are reproduced here, to give you an idea.